 Oatmeal and grits get a bad rap for being dull, but there are a lot of ways to liven them up!

-Buttermilk pancakes are classics for a reason, and you can make your own easily instead of relying on store bought mixes.
+Buttermilk pancakes are a classic, and you can make your own easily instead of relying on store bought mixes.

 Feeling fancy?
 Eggs Benedict is a surprisingly easy (and delicious!) breakfast indulgence to whip up.